Together, Doing Great Things for Kids

 - Ensure teachers have time to collaborate on practices that increase student achievement (high quality collaborative teaching).

-Initiatives Being Proposed to School Board
+Initiatives Approved by the School Board

 Reduce Phone Distraction in Class